 \subsection{Real structures on spherical homogeneous spaces}

-In this subsection we consider the Key Problem for spherical homogeneous spaces.
+In this subsection, we consider the Key Problem for spherical homogeneous spaces.
 Let $G$ be a complex reductive group, let $B \subseteq G$ be a Borel subgroup, and let $T \subseteq B$ be a maximal torus.
-As mentioned above, a homogeneous space $X_0=G/H$ is called \emph{spherical} if $B$ acts on $X_0$ with a dense open orbit; we also say that $H$ is a \emph{spherical} subgroup of $G$.
-Conjugacy classes of spherical subgroups are classified by some discrete invariants introduced by Luna (see \cite[Section 2]{Lun01} or \cite[Section 30.11]{Tim11}) under the names of \emph{homogeneous spherical data}.
-Roughly speaking, it is a quadruplet $(\Lambda,\Pi^p,\Sigma,\DDD^a)$ with $\Lambda \subseteq \X$ a sublattice, $\Pi^p$ and $\Sigma$ two finite subsets of $\X$, and $\DDD^a$ a finite subset of the dual of the sublattice of $\X$ generated by $\Sigma$, which satisfy some compatibility conditions (see \cite[Definition 30.21]{Tim11}).
+As mentioned above, a homogeneous space $X_0=G/H$ is called \emph{spherical} if $B$ acts on $X_0$ with a dense open orbit; we also say that $H$ is a \emph{spherical} subgroup of $G$ in this case.
+Conjugacy classes of spherical subgroups accept a combinatorial description in terms of discrete invariants, known as homogeneous spherical data, that were introduced by Luna (see \cite[Section 2]{Lun01} or \cite[Section 30.11]{Tim11}) under the names of \emph{homogeneous spherical data}.
+Roughly speaking, it is a quadruple $(\Lambda,\Pi^p,\Sigma,\DDD^a)$ with $\Lambda \subseteq \X$ a sublattice, $\Pi^p$ and $\Sigma$ two finite subsets of $\X$, and $\DDD^a$ a finite multisubset of the dual of the sublattice of $\X$ generated by $\Sigma$, which satisfy some compatibility conditions (see \cite[Definition 30.21]{Tim11}).
 Let us also mention that, for any spherical subgroup $H \subseteq G$, the quotient group $N_G(H)/H$ is a diagonalizable group (\cite[Section 5.2]{BP87}); in particular, it is an abelian group.

 Let us fix a real group structure $\sigma$ on $G$.
-The $\star$-action induced by $\sigma$ on the based root datum associated with the triple $(G,B,T)$ (see Definition \ref{def: star-action}) induces a $\Gamma$-action on the set of homogeneous spherical data (see \cite[Sections 2.15-2.16]{BG18} for details, but beware that the notations are different from \cite[Section 30.11]{Tim11}).
+The $\star$-action induced by $\sigma$ on the based root datum associated to the triple $(G,B,T)$ (see Definition \ref{def: star-action}) induces a $\Gamma$-action on the set of homogeneous spherical data (see \cite[Sections 2.15-2.16]{BG18} for details, but beware that the notation is different from \cite[Section 30.11]{Tim11}).

-The next result gives a complete answer to question \ref{item: existence part of Key-Prob3} of the Key Problem for spherical homogeneous spaces.
+The next result gives a complete answer to Question \ref{item: existence part of Key-Prob3} of the Key Problem for spherical homogeneous spaces.

 \begin{theorem}\emph{(\cite[Main Theorem 1.13]{BG18} with $k_0=\R$)} \\ We keep the previous notation.
 Let $X_0=G/H$ be a spherical homogeneous space.
 Then $X_0$ admits a $(G,\sigma)$-equivariant real structure if and only if \begin{enumerate} \item the homogeneous spherical datum of the conjugacy class of $H$ is preserved by the $\star$-action induced by $\sigma$; and \item a certain cohomology class $\kappa_*(\delta([\sigma])) \in \H^2(\Gamma,N_G(H)/H)$ is trivial (see \cite[Section 3]{BG18} for the precise definition of this cohomology class). \end{enumerate} \end{theorem}